-To turn on the personal light, push the switch.
-To turn it off, push the switch once again.
+To turn the luggage compartment light on, open the back door and push the switch downwards.
+To turn it off, push the switch upwards or close the back door.

 Windshield wipers and washer

 To turn on the windshield wipers, move the lever to the desired setting.